future-practical/future-practical.github.io/project_1.md

   - Joined using standard fasteners
   - Panels can be reused in a different exhibition configuration
   - Can be repurposed into other objects, e.g. a shelving system
-gallery:
+page_layout:
-  - path: /assets/illustrations/Project_VAD_A_1_10px_Trans.png
+-
+  - {path: "/assets/illustrations/Project_VAD_A_1_10px_Trans.png", comment:
-    comment: "Modular plinth construction 1"
+      "Modular plinth construction 1"}
-  - path: /assets/illustrations/Project_VAD_A_2_10px_Trans.png
+  - {path: "/assets/illustrations/Project_VAD_A_2_10px_Trans.png", comment:
-    comment: "Modular plinth construction 2"
+      "Modular plinth construction 2"}
-  - path: /assets/illustrations/Project_VAD_A_3_10px_Trans.png
+  - {path: "/assets/illustrations/Project_VAD_A_3_10px_Trans.png", comment:
-    comment: "Modular plinth construction 3"
+      "Modular plinth construction 3"}
-  - path: /assets/illustrations/Project_VAD_A_4_30px_Trans.png
+  - {path: "/assets/illustrations/Project_VAD_A_4_30px_Trans.png", comment:
-    comment: "Modular plinth construction detail"
+      "Modular plinth construction 4"}
-  - path: /assets/illustrations/Project_VAD_A_6_10px_Trans.png
+  - {path: "/assets/illustrations/Project_VAD_A_6_10px_Trans.png", comment:
-    comment: "Modular plinth essembled"
+      "Modular plinth construction 5"}
+  - {path: "/assets/install_1.jpeg", comment: ""}
+- text
+-
-  - path: /assets/install_1.jpeg
+  - {path: "/assets/illustrations/Project_VAD_B_1_a4_landscape_Trans.png",
-    comment: ""
+      comment: ""}
-images:
-  - [{path: "/assets/illustrations/Project_VAD_B_1_a4_landscape_Trans.png", comment: ""}, {path: "/assets/illustrations/Project_VAD_B_2_a4_landscape_Trans.png", comment: ""}]
+  - {path: "/assets/illustrations/Project_VAD_B_2_a4_landscape_Trans.png",
-  - path: /assets/install_2.jpeg
-    comment: "installed"
+      comment: ""}
+- text
+-
+  - {path: /assets/install_2.jpeg, comment: "installed"}

 permalink: /projects/{{ title | slug }}/
 ---
 ◇ Temporary exhibitions typically require bespoke display elements specific to the exhibition design.
-Due to this specificity, these structures are frequently single use - often discarded at the end of a show as waste, where they will be sent to landfill or will be incinerated.
-A common material used in their construction is manufactured board (such as MDF), which emit hazardous chemicals into the surrounding environment.
+Due to this specificity, these structures are frequently single use - often discarded at the end of a show as waste, where they will be sent to landfill or incineration.
+A common material used in their construction is manufactured board (such as MDF), which emits hazardous chemicals into the surrounding environment.

 ◆ *How can we make exhibition practice more responsible and sustainable?*

 ◇ Our approach was to research ideas of reusability and how designing for circular economic principles manifest.
-Our aim was for the design artefacts to acts as a concept of how we might encounter a post-waste future, where waste isn’t an option and to create a visual narrative of how that might look and function - and in doing so, *designing out waste*.
+Our aim was for the design artefacts to act as a concept of how we might encounter a post-waste future, where waste isn’t an option and to create a visual narrative of how that might look and function - and in doing so, designing out waste.

-◇ Our ambition was to create a reusable system that could be utilised in different spatial situations and exhibition environments; that could be easily dissembled after a show and reassembled in another context.
+◇ Our ambition was to create a reusable system that could be utilised in different spatial situations and exhibition environments; that could be easily disassembled after a show and reassembled in another context.

-◇ We started by deconstructing and reframing the traditional display plinth, thinking about it cut into sections; as plank of material that could be reassembled along their edges into various configurations.
+◇ We started by deconstructing and reframing the traditional display plinth, thinking about it cut into sections; as planks of material that could be reassembled along their edges into various configurations.

 ◇ This led to a modular system consisting of panels of a fixed width with